 Simulation is also used frequently in habitat usage modelling to provide a measure of habitat availability (Aarts et al., 2012) by generating a source of ‘background’ points representing a null model of the distribution of foraging animals in the absence of external drivers (Hindell et al., 2020; S. J. Phillips et al., 2009; Raymond et al., 2015).
-The simfit function extracts movement parameters from a ssm_df fit object and simulates a user defined number of random tracks of the same duration from these parameters.
+The simfit function extracts movement parameters from a ssm_df fit object and simulates a user-defined number of random tracks of the same duration from these parameters.
 The argument cpf = TRUE allows the user to simulate central place foragers by ensuring that the simulated tracks start and end at approximately the same location.
-It is also possible to constrain movements to remain mostly in water via a potential function (Preisler et al., 2013), using included gradient rasters and the grad and beta arguments.
+It is possible to constrain movements to remain mostly in water via a potential function (Preisler et al., 2013), implemented by the grad and beta arguments.
 These are illustrated in the code for Application 3.3.

-The choice of null points can have a large impact on the performance of habitat suitability models (Lobo et al., 2010; S. J. Phillips et al., 2009), and so the sim_filter function provides a tool to filter the simulated tracks based on their similarity to the original path.
+The choice of null points can have a large impact on the performance of habitat suitability models (Lobo et al., 2010; S. J. Phillips et al., 2009; Hazen et al. 2021), and so the sim_filter function provides a tool to filter the simulated tracks based on their similarity to the original path.
 The filtering is based on one of two metrics that capture the difference in the net displacement and bearing between the two paths (see similarity_flag for more detail).
 This metric is motivated by the ‘flag value’ described in Hazen et al. (2017).
 The user can also specify the quantile of flag values to retain; i.e. keep = 0.25 (the default) will return a simfit object containing those simulated tracks with flag values in the top 25% of values calculated for the input simfit object.

 2.6 | Path rerouting - route_path